 I remember when I was 10 and I first saw you with your cool hair and I was like, “this is awesome!”

 Yes, it is whatever get’s the ball rolling.
 Very rarely do I have anything to do with the lyrics with Billy.
 On occasion, I will suggest a title like Blue Highway or something but any singer worth his salt is going to want to sing his own words.
-So usually I’ll start with a riff or some words, you know Billy plays guitar so it starts really innocently with two guy’s you know sitting in a room with guitar’s and just hammering out idea’s and seeing what sticks
+So usually I’ll start with a riff or some words, you know Billy plays guitar, so it starts innocently with two guy’s you know sitting in a room with guitar’s and just hammering out idea’s and seeing what sticks

 Wow!
-When Vince Neil came calling you for his solo band did you have any say the melodies with his Exposed Album?
+When Vince Neil came calling you for his solo band, did you have any say the melodies with his Exposed Album?

-To a certain extent, for the Vince record I was already signed to Warner Brothers so I was an artist on their label and then they signed Vince and I was living in New York and he’s obviously an LA guy so I flew out to meet him and we rehearsed and I loved Dr. Feelgood record and thought yes this could be a good opportunity you know to kind of play some heavier guitar stuff.
-You know it was pretty natural.
+To a certain extent, for the Vince record I was already signed to Warner Brothers so I was an artist on their label and then they signed Vince and I was living in New York and he’s obviously an LA guy so I flew out to meet him and we rehearsed and I loved Dr. Feelgood record and thought yes this could be an excellent opportunity you know to kind of play some heavier guitar stuff.
+You know it was natural.
 There was like no like grand scheme, it was a pretty natural thing to do.
 Let’s continue to do what Vince Neil is known for, write good songs and keep it heavy and that’s what I contributed

 I read an article in the Hartford Courant, I grew up in Connecticut just like you, I read an article that when you guys came with Van Halen to the Thames River Pavilion up near Groton that when you went back to Billy Idol after Vince Neil you said the crowds were getting smaller and smaller and smaller was that true?
 Was that accurate what they said?

 No. No, I don’t know about that.
 That’s kind of a misquote.
-I think they were talking about the Vince Neil tour because what happened was that record came out just as grunge was happening and Nirvana was huge and you know it was hard to get the label behind the record you know even though the record out of the box sold 350,000 copies which were looked at then as a failure.
+I think they were talking about the Vince Neil tour because what happened was that record came out just as grunge was happening and Nirvana was huge and you know it was hard to get the label on the record you know even though the record out of the box sold 350,000 copies which were looked at then as a failure.
 I mean now people would kill for them kind of numbers but as the record labels do, they go where the dollar signs are and you know it was suggestions like why don’t you guys put on flannel shirts and Doc Martens and it was like well who the fuck do you think you signed?
 You know?

 So yes we started playing smaller venues and the writing was on the wall as far as that audience and all of the bands that made their career’s in the 80’s were experiencing that you know.

-When Atomic Playboys album came out you said, “ the better the guitar sound, the fewer notes you have to play”
+When Atomic Playboys album came out, you said, “ the better the guitar sound, the fewer notes you have to play”

 Yes!
 I still believe in that.
 There’s a guitar sound, I mean just think of Angus or someone like that.
-Angus’ guitar just sounds so great that you know you want to give air to that sound and if you are just all the time filling it up with a million notes you’re not really utilizing the strength of the sonic capabilities of the guitar.
+Angus’ guitar just sounds so great that you know you want to give air to that sound and if you are just all the time filling it up with a million notes you’re not utilizing the strength of the sonic capabilities of the guitar.
 I mean I love guy’s that can play fast.
-The guy’s I love, it’s interspersed with maybe not so many notes, that’s when it’s really effective.
+The guy’s I love, it’s interspersed with maybe not so many notes, that’s when it’s really active.
 Too much of a good thing is never a good thing!